aws-samples/digital-rf-signal-impairment-detection/generativeAI_insights/Bedrock_Insights/README.md

 - Check that files are uploaded to correct prefixes
 - Ensure IAM roles have S3 GetObject permissions

+### Language translation issues

+- Some languages may not render properly on certain browsers.
+For example, to correctly display the Chinese language you may need to install `google-noto-sans-cjk-fonts`

 ## Cleanup

 To remove all resources: